neontomo/umain-munchies-project/README.md

 If I had more time I would have:

+- worked with the team to get feedback and ideas
 - verified that the fonts are exactly the same - and legal to use
 - spent more time with the Figma design to understand the design decisions and component structure
 - added more error checking and testing - perhaps show a toast error message to the user if the API is down